-Five GCSEs at grade C or above (or grade 4 or above), including English, and/or completion of a Level 2 qualification or equivalent.
+Five GCSEs at Grade 4/C or above, including English, and/or a Level 2 qualification or equivalent.

 In your first year you will gain a 90 Credit Diploma and in the second an Extended Diploma, which is the equivalent of 3 A Levels.